vvshard/methods-enum/src/gen_details.md

 In the popup hint above the enum name:

 ![enum popup hint](https://github.com/vvshard/methods-enum/raw/master/doc/img_0_2/UsageExample_1.png)

 ![enum popup: bodies](https://github.com/vvshard/methods-enum/raw/master/doc/img_0_2/UsageExample_2.png)

-[^ide]: IDE support tested on 'rust-analyzer for VS Code v0.3' - everything works: autocomplete, highlighting, tooltips, transitions, renames.
-*rust-analyzer may not expand proc-macro when running under nightly or old rust edition.* In this case it is recommended to set in its settings: [`"rust-analyzer.server.extraEnv": { "RUSTUP_TOOLCHAIN": "stable" }`](https://rust-analyzer.github.io/manual.html#toolchain)

 Alternatively, the entire result of a macro can be output to the console at compile time by setting the session environment variable M_ENUM_DBG to a value other than "0".
 PowerShell example:
 ```PowerShell